Plug into a power source

-- Force restart your device:
+- Force-restart your device:

-If your device stopped charging at 80 percent
+If your device stopped charging at 80 per cent

 If an alert says that your accessory isn't supported or certified

-These alerts can appear for a few reasons:Your iOS device might have a dirty or damaged charging port, your charging accessory is defective, damaged, or non Apple-certified, or your USB charger isn't designed to charge devices.Follow these steps:
+These alerts can appear for a few reasons:Your iOS device may have a dirty or damaged charging port, your charging accessory may be defective, damaged or non Apple-certified, or your USB charger may not be designed to charge devices.Follow these steps: